Other Geologic Hazards

-For risk assessment and insurance information for homeowners, see DEP's Mine Subsidence resources.
+For risk assessment and insurance information for homeowners, see DEP’s Mine Subsidence Insurance.

 Flooding is well known as a hazard across Pennsylvania.
-Although flooding is controlled by the landscape and precipitation, it is the use of the land and its modification that tend to worsen flooding situations.
+Although it is influenced by the landscape and precipitation, modification and use of the land by humans can worsen flooding and put more people and structures at risk.